National Platform for Biodiversity Research

 EPBRS meeting under the Danish Presidency of the EU 16-18th January 2012

 The EPBRS meeting under Danish presidency took place in Copenhagen from the 16-18th January 2012.
 The results from this meeting will feed into the intersessional discussions on the proposed work programme for the Intergovernmental Platform for Biodiversity and Ecosystem Services (IPBES).
-The results from the Danish meeting will be available here by the end of February 2012..
+Click here to view the results of the Danish presidency EPBRS meeting.

 EPBRS meeting under the Hungarian Presidency of the EU 26-30th April 2011